godsgood33/point-tracker/README.txt

 8. Select the challenge you just created from the drop down
 9. Fill out the boxes and create your first activity for that challenge and click "Save"
 10. Send the link to whomever you wish so they can join
-11. Under Settings -> PT Settings there are global options that you can enable, right now, it is only requiring an account for those wanting to participate in a challenge
+11. Under Settings -> Point Tracker there are global options that you can enable, right now, it is only requiring an account for those wanting to participate in a challenge

 == Frequently Asked Questions ==